runninmonke/FEP4/README.md

 I improved the rendering of views/pizza.html by removing "jank" in the following ways:
 * Limited the number of background pizzas created to only those that will fit within the screen height
 * Changed CSS effect used to implement pizza animation to 'transform: translateX' to avoid Layout recalculations
-* Moved computational work that remains unchanged each iteration to the outside of the '''for''' loops in '''changePizzaSizes''' and '''updatePositions'''
+* Moved computational work that remains unchanged each iteration to the outside of the `for` loops in `changePizzaSizes` and `updatePositions`

 #### Getting Started
 Simply navigate to http://runninmonke.github.io/FEP4/ or launch index.html.